Anupatel-Github/PRODIGY_WD_01/README.md

 Technologies Used HTML CSS JavaScript

-How to Run Clone the repository: git clone.
+How to Run Clone the repository: https://github.com/Anupatel-Github/PRODIGY_WD_01.
 Open index.html in your web browser.

 Contributing Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.